 Skip advert

 Advertisement - Article continues below

-During our first test drive, we saw the battery lose 21 per cent of charge over the course of 52 miles with a 400kg payload, suggesting a laden real-world range close to 250 miles.
-We drove across a mixture of high-speed and urban roads, in 20-degree Centigrade temperatures with the air-conditioning on.
-You can expect a shorter range in cold coditions.
-On another occasion and with an unladen van, the Master’s trip computer recorded efficiency of 2.4 miles per kWh, which isn’t bad for such a large, heavy electric van.
+During our first test drive of the Master E-Tech, we saw the battery lose 21 per cent of charge over the course of 52 miles with a 400kg payload, suggesting a laden real-world range close to 250 miles.
+We drove across a mixture of high-speed and urban roads, in 20-degree celsius temperatures with the air-conditioning on.
+You can expect a shorter range in cold conditions.
+During another test in an unladen Master E-Tech, the trip computer recorded efficiency of 2.4 miles per kWh, which isn’t bad for such a large and heavy electric van.

+Skip advert